 Dijkstra's algorithm is an efficient single-source shortest path algorithm.
+That is, it helps us in finding the shortest distance from the source vertex to all the other vertices in the graph.
 As opposed to breadth-first search, it efficiently solves the single-source shortest path problem for weighted graphs (graph with weighted edges).
 For the algorithm to work, all edge weights must be non negative.

 Video with Step-by-Step Example